-We provide classes for adults in York County who are not able to read.
-In addition, we have classes to instruct students as they work to pass their GED/HISET exam and for those looking to earn their High School Equivalency credential in the state of Pennsylvania, the HiSET® test is now available at York County Literacy Council.
+York County Literacy Council provides classes for adults in York County who struggle with reading.
+In addition, we have classes to instruct students as they work to pass their HISET/GED exam and for those looking to earn their High School Equivalency credential in the state of Pennsylvania.
+The HiSET® test is now available at York County Literacy Council.
 To register for testing (paper based) or for more information about HiSET, visit www.hiset.ets.org.

 Health literacy, computer literacy, financial literacy and workplace literacy is also taught in classes and through workshops.
+Professional Human Resource leaders from our community provide workshops on “What Employers Are Looking For” including soft skills.
 We train volunteer tutors to provide one-to-one literacy training for adult students.
 We teach both native born adults as well as English as a Second Language Students.
 It is estimated there are approximately 40,000 adults in York County who are functionally illiterate.
 YCLC services are free and confidential.

 The History of YCLC